scakc/ConvBonsai-Tree/README.md

 Link to actual research done by Microsoft Research India : https://github.com/Microsoft/EdgeML

-Currently working on expanding the concept to convolutional networks using cifar-10 dataset.
+Modified the curretn bonsai model to include convolutional layers which further decreases the model size increases CNNs explainability and increamental learning can be done.